wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-2-to-3.md

    docker compose down
    ```

-2. From the repository root, fetch and check out WBS 3.0.4 so the installation includes all WBS 3 minor and patch updates.
+2. Move to the repository root, fetch and check out WBS 3.0.4.
+This target includes all WBS 3 minor and patch updates.

    ```sh
    cd ..